TheV360/NewTab/README.md

 * Fade effects
 * Random backgrounds (there's a whopping two of them!)
 * Clock
+	* Military time support
+	* You can show the Date too if you want, it shows up in the search box.
+	* Date can be long
 * Search bar
 	* (open the search in a new tab by holding down shift)
 	* (or just middle clicking the search button and then left clicking it)